EvanXiaa/llVM_PASS/README.md

 	-https://www.jianshu.com/p/b2f9efea49c3
 	-https://www.jianshu.com/p/4d392b16d831

 notice that in llvm 11. the method getorinsertfunction is no longer a constant class but a fuctioncallee one.
-Remaining to be solve
+Use getFunction after it has been inserted